-Milk Describe 1 poor, 2 f Rate 1 poor, 2 fair, 3 good, 4 excellent Ranking
+Milk Describe 1 poor, 2 f Rate air, 3 good, 4 excellent Total Points Ranking

 Color Taste Texture Color Taste Texture

 Skim

 2%

 Whole

-- 1. What difference did you notice in the color, texture, and taste of the three puddings? - 2.
-Read the nutrition labels on the milk carton labels.
-Can you figure out what caused the differences in color and taste? - 3.
-What is the benefit of calcium for your body? - 4.
-What are some other foods you could eat to get the calcium you need each day?
+1. taste of the three puddings?
+2. Read the nutrition labels on the milk carton labels.
+Can you figure out what caused the differences in color and taste?
+3. What is the benefit of calcium for your body?
+4. What are some other foods you could eat to get the calcium you need each day?